projectatomic/adb-atomic-developer-bundle/components/centos/centos-with-openshift/README.rst

   15 seconds to start.
 - Check if contanter has started as expected otherwise provide docker logs.
 - Make sure **oc and oadm** binaries are available to host system.
-- Create docker registry to make sure when *oc build* run, it upload local images to this registry.
+- Create docker registry to make sure when *oc build* run, it uploads local images to this registry.
 - Configure router so that new-app will access from web using those routes.
 - Get default templates and configure it.